pgarus97/DependencyDownloader/README.md

 The result of the scan will appear in the scancode toolkit directory under "output.json"

-You can run the tool by clicking the executable jar DependencyDownloader.jar
+You can run the tool by running java -jar DependencyDownloader.jar

+For testing purposes, the output folder in the scancode directory must be cleared by hand before running the tool again.